dragonchaser/ipv6watch/README.md

 -------------------
 Run `webfrontend/app/console ipv6watch:createuser`

-If you want this User to be able to create other users you have to promote him to `ROLE_SUPER_ADMIN` using `webfrontend/app/console fos_user:promote`
+If you want this User to be able to create other users you have to promote him to `ROLE_SUPER_ADMIN` using `webfrontend/app/console fos:user:promote`

 Use the project
 ---------------